 Transport

-Only two G20 countries include clear targets for zero-emission vehicles in their NDCs.
-The U.K. has adopted a mandate requiring 80% of new cars and 70% of new vans to be zero-emission by 2030, reaching 100% by 2035.
+Only three G20 members include clear targets for zero-emissions vehicles in their NDCs.
+The U.K. has adopted a mandate requiring 80% of new cars and 70% of new vans to be zero-emissions by 2030, reaching 100% by 2035.
 Canada's Electric Vehicle Availability Standard requires 100% zero-emissions vehicle sales by 2035.
+The EU set a target for all new cars, vans and urban buses to be zero-emissions by 2035.

-Brazil has pledged to suppress illegal deforestation and scale restoration initiatives, with goals to recover millions of hectares of forest by 2030 and 2050.
-Canada and the United States have committed to protecting and conserving 30% of their land and waters by 2030, while Australia's Strategy for Nature 2024-2030 seeks to halt and reverse biodiversity loss by the same year.
-China has pledged to expand its forests significantly by 2035.
+Some set quantitative restoration and carbon sink targets.
+For example, Brazil pledged to suppress illegal deforestation and scale restoration initiatives, with goals to recover millions of hectares of forest in the coming decades.
+Canada and the United States have committed to protecting and conserving 30% of their land and waters by 2030.
+Australia's Strategy for Nature 2024-2030 seeks to halt and reverse biodiversity loss by the same year.
+China has pledged to expand its forests significantly by 2035, and Indonesia aims to restore two million hectares of peatlands and rehabilitate 8.3 million hectares of degraded land by 2030.

-What Other Trends Are Emerging Among NDCs Submitted So Far?
+What Other Trends Are Emerging Among the New NDCs?

-Several other trends are starting to emerge among the new NDCs.
-While submissions so far offer valuable insights, they don't yet reflect the full picture; deeper analysis will be needed as more NDCs come in by COP30 in November.
+Several other trends are emerging among the new NDCs.
+While the submissions so far offer valuable insights, they don't yet reflect the full picture; deeper analysis will be needed once all NDCs have been submitted.

-1) Nearly all new NDCs include 2035 mitigation measures, with half setting economy-wide emissions-reduction targets.
+1) Nearly all new NDCs include 2035 mitigation measures, with many setting economy-wide emissions-reduction targets.

-Almost all of the 61 NDCs submitted thus far — with the exceptions of Niue and Zambia — include new mitigation measures through 2035.
+Almost all of the 108 NDCs submitted thus far — with the exceptions of Niue, Venezuela and Zambia — include new mitigation measures through 2035.

-Half of the countries with emissions-reduction goals set economy-wide targets covering all sectors and greenhouse gases (as encouraged by the 2023 Global Stocktake).
-Notably, China announced that its new top-line emissions target will for the first time cover all sectors and GHGs.
+Seventy-one of the countries with emissions-reduction goals set economy-wide targets covering all sectors and greenhouse gases (as encouraged by the 2023 Global Stocktake).
+Notably, China's new target covers all sectors and GHGs for the first time.
 This is an important step: China's previous NDCs covered only CO2, but the country's non-CO2 emissions alone place it among the world's top 10 emitters.

 Under the Paris Agreement, developed countries are required to submit economy-wide targets, while developing countries are encouraged to work toward them over time.